ehotinger/blog/content/blog/technical-program-manager-example-interview-questions.md

 - How do you communicate and track projects?
 - Can you build a project plan to do X, Y, Z to me?
 What milestones should we have and what should their scope be?
 - Give me an example when you had to work with many stakeholders and build consensus on a solution to a problem.
 How did you know you were correct, what feedback did you seek?
-- How do you ensure you have the right skillsets working on projects?
+- How do you ensure you have the right skill sets working on projects?
 - What is the definition of a good milestone to you?
 How do you know you have good milestones in a project?
 - Describe the methods and techniques you use to keep your projects on track.